FireWeather/GRIBsherpa/README.md

 * Provide tools for the extraction and verification of data
 * Store extracted data into a relational database and create stored procedures for common use cases

-The project uses python, postgres, shell, Vagrant, psycopg2 and a host of other open source libraries such as [PyGrib](code.google.com/p/pygrib/).
+The project uses python, postgres, shell, Vagrant, psycopg2 and a host of other open source libraries such as [PyGrib](http://code.google.com/p/pygrib/).
 Contributions welcome.
 Any questions regarding the project contact Matt Pate mattpate at gmail.com or Dan Catalano daniel.w.catalano at gmail.com.

 ##Installation
 The application framework is currently installed on a virtual machine (VM) which acts as the development environment through the use of Vagrant.
-There are only two requirements for the host machine to get started.
-1) VirtualBox (4.2.16) and 2) Vagrant (1.2.4 -> up).
+There are only two requirements for the host machine to get started developing: 1) VirtualBox (4.2.16) and 2) Vagrant (1.2.4 -> up).
+To reiterate, this project can be developed on any OS so long as the two requirements are met.

+A quick intro to Vagrant. //TODO

 The first steps for using these tools involve installing necessary dependencies.
 A shell script is provided in this repo (Vagrant/bootstrap.sh) which can be run from the command-line and will install all necessary dependencies.
 If you would like to manually install these, refer to this script for details.